cgbartnik/cgbartnik.github.io/_pages/home.md

 author_profile: true
 ---

 Welcome!
-I'm Clemens Bartnik, a researcher in cognitive computational neuroscience at University of Amsterdam.
+I’m Clemens Bartnik, a researcher in [your field].

-This is my academic website.
-Check out my work below.
+Check out my [Work](/work/) to see my academic projects and publications.